NativeScript/docs-v7/docs/runtimes/ios/how-to/Use-Native-Libraries.md

 2. Static framework (`MyFramework.framework`): An ordinary static library wrapped in a framework.
 Typically, doesn't contain the required `module.modulemap` file and you need to add it manually.
 3. Static library (`libMyLib.a`): Contains a headers folder (usually called `include`) with `.h` files.

+> In the case when `node_modules/<your-plugin>` is a symlink the paths within your `module.modulemap` might not work as expected.
+You will not be able to use the native libraries from NativeScript in such cases.
+The reason for this is that relative paths such as `../../../node_modules/<your-symlinked-plugin>` are resolved after the the symlink is resolved thus defaulting to the original path the symlink is pointing to.
+This makes the native libraries invisible to the NativeScript metadata generator.
+To avoid such issues you can position the `module.modulemap` outside the symlink folder (`node_modules/<your-plugin>`) and update your `build.xcconfig`'s `HEADER_SEARCH_PATHS` to point to it.

 You can use any of the following approaches to add and use a native library in your project:

 1. (Recommended) [Create a plugin containing a CocoaPod `Podfile`.](./../../../plugins/cocoapods.md)